-At the EU Commission's online pledging conference, which took place on 4 May as part of the Joint European Roadmap towards lifting COVID-19 containment measures, commitments totalling 7.4 billion EUR were recorded from around the world (1.4 billion EUR from the European Commission and 525 million EUR from Germany).
+At the EU Commission's online pledging conference started on 4 May as part of the Joint European Roadmap towards lifting COVID-19 containment measures commitments totalling 9.8 billion EUR have been recorded from around the world so far (1.4 billion EUR from the European Commission and 525 million EUR from Germany).

 Future EU budget 2021–2027